An analogue clock using only CSS

 How To

-Before getting into the nitty gritty I created four images, a clock face and three transparent PNG hands (seconds, minutes and hours), ensuring that each of these were the same size so that when overlayed their centres would align.
+Before getting into the nitty gritty I created four images, a clock face and three transparent PNG hands (seconds, minutes and hours), ensuring that each of these were the same size so that when overlaid their centres would align.
 The HTML and CSS to get us going is as follows:

 <div id="clock">